Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --motif_width MOTIF_WIDTH [MOTIF_WIDTH ...], -w MOTIF_WIDTH [MOTIF_WIDTH ...]
                             The length for motif detection.
 For detecting a range of length, please insert "-" between two values.
-                            Moreover, if multiple motif length need to be assigned, please use spaces to separate them.
-For an example, 50 2-10.
-It means that the length of motif for detection is 50 and within 2 to 10.
+                            Moreover, if multiple lengths need to be assigned, please use spaces to separate them.
+For an example, 50 2-10 means that the lengths of motifs are 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
       --num_motifs NUM_MOTIFS, -n NUM_MOTIFS
-                            The number of motifs that you want to detect.
+                            The number of motifs.
 Default is 10.
       --nt_before_tss NT_BEFORE_TSS, -b NT_BEFORE_TSS
                             The number of upstream nucleotides of TSS for promoter prediction.
 Default is 50.